 So while washing dishes is a pain, we really don't think ease of care should be a main factor in choosing a sauce pan.
-If it is, you may end up with nonstick, which has its own set of undesirable characteristics.
+(In other words, once again: don't buy a nonstick sauce pan.)

 Instead, be happy with the fact that most of the time, a sauce pan is easy to wash.
-And for those few times when it isn't, there are tricks to make it easier.
+And for those few times when it isn't, soaking is a great, easy alternative to scrubbing.

 Design: Ergonomics and Aesthetics

 Ergonomics and aesthetics are both about subjective choices: what looks and feels good to you may not to somebody else.
-So this is probably the most important category for most people.
 If you don't buy cookware you love, you won't enjoy using it.
 If you don't buy cookware that's comfortable, you won't enjoy using it.
 So both are important factors for getting the right sauce pan.

-Here are the design features of a saucepan that we think are the most important to consider.
+Here are the design features of a saucepan that we think are important to consider.

 We talked about size already, but keep in mind that while a big saucepan is more versatile, bigger isn't always better: you may prefer a 3-quart to a 4 quart simply because it's easier to handle.
-And a small sauce pan is great for small jobs, though you will probably get the most use out of a 3-quart or larger size.
+And a small sauce pan is great for small jobs, though you will probably get the most use out of a 3-quart.

-If you are a serious cook, or routinely cook large meals, you will no doubt need at least a couple of sauce pans in small and medium-to-large sizes.
+If you are a serious cook, you will no doubt need at least a couple of sauce pans in small and medium-to-large sizes.

 Handles and Helper Handles